jenkinsci/synopsys-detect-plugin/README.md

 You can download the latest artifact from releases: https://updates.jenkins-ci.org/download/plugins/blackduck-detect/

 # Documentation
-All documentation can be found on the wiki: https://wiki.jenkins.io/display/JENKINS/Synopsys+Detect+Plugin
+Documentation can be found on the Synopsys Confluence page: https://synopsys.atlassian.net/wiki/x/ewE9B

+# Synopsys Detect
+More information on Synopsys Detect is available on the Synopsys Confluence page: https://synopsys.atlassian.net/wiki/x/SYC4Aw